Azure-Samples/storage-dotnet-resource-provider-getting-started/README.md

 - csharp
 products:
 - azure
-description: "This sample shows how to manage your storage account using the Azure Storage Resource Provider for .NET."
+description: "This sample shows how to manage your storage account using the Azure Storage resource provider for .NET."
 urlFragment: storage-dotnet-resource-provider-getting-started
 ---
 # Getting Started with Azure Storage Resource Provider in .NET

-This sample shows how to manage your storage account using the Azure Storage Resource Provider for .NET.
-The Storage Resource Provider is a client library for working with the storage accounts in your Azure subscription.
-Using the client library, you can create a new storage account, read its properties, list all storage accounts in a given subscription or resource group, read and regenerate the storage account keys, and delete a storage account.
+This sample shows how to manage your storage account using the Azure Storage resource provider for .NET.
+The Storage resource provider is a service based on Azure Resource Manager that provides access to management resources for Azure Storage.
+You can use the Azure Storage resource provider to create a new storage account, read its properties, list all storage accounts in a given subscription or resource group, read and regenerate the storage account keys, and delete a storage account.

 **On this page**

-- Run this sample
+- Run the code sample
-- What is program.cs doing?
+- Understand what this sample is doing

-## Run this sample
+## Run the code sample

 To run the sample, follow these steps: